manuel-serrano/bigloo/doc/index.md

 ### Bigloo and Wasm
 <!-- [:@wasm] -->

-The same could also be compiled and run on any WebAssembly 3.0 implementation.
+A similar example could also be built for WebAssembly.
+It could run on any WebAssembly 3.0 implementation.

 ```bigloo
 ,(include "./examples/wasm/fib.bgl")